MaxPleaner/animation-loader/README.md

 It is cleared out every time the server starts.
 Perhaps in the future it will implement caching that persists across restarts.
 It can be added to `.gitignore` since everything in there is dynamically generated.

-Phaser has a way to scale videos, so resizing them in a preprocessor is not necessarily needed.
+Phaser and HTML have a way to scale videos, so resizing them in a preprocessor is not necessarily needed.
 However it can improve the performance.
-Also, scaling in Phaser is done with percentages and not width/height so it's probably easier to use the preprocessor anyway.

 ### API details